stylify/web/content/docs/autoprefixer/installation-and-usage.md

 navigationTitle: "Installation"

+title: "Installation"
-title: "How to install and use @stylify/autoprefixer."
+description: "How to install and use @stylify/autoprefixer."
 ---

 Autoprefixer can be installed only via CLI like NPM or Yarn.